24 HOUR ICU LEVEL HOSPITALIZATION AND PATIENT CARE

 WHAT TO EXPECT WHEN YOU VISIT

-We hope we never have to see you, however if a visit is required, we understand it will be while you are under a great deal of stress as your beloved pet is experiencing an unexpected illness or injury.
+We hope we never have to see you; however, if a visit is required, we understand emergencies can be stressful for you and your pet.
 Our goal is to make the visit as comfortable as possible while letting you know what to expect.

 First you will be greeted by one of our receptionists who will ask for general information regarding you and your pet.

-Next either a veterinary assistant or a certified veterinary technician will assess the pet to ensure they are stable enough to wait in the reception area.
+Next either a veterinary assistant or a certified veterinary technician will assess your pet to ensure they are stable enough to wait in the reception area.
 This is called Triage.

 If your pet is not stable, your pet will be transferred directly to the treatment area to be examined by one of our veterinarians.
 The doctor or technician will give an update as soon as possible.

-The veterinarian will then exam the pet and gives recommendations regarding diagnostics and potential treatments.
+The veterinarian will then examine your pet and give recommendations regarding diagnostics and potential treatments.

 If the problems identified require hospitalization, we will make all attempts to make the visit as comfortable as possible.
-All pets are provided a bed and excellent nursing care.
+All pets are provided a bed and excellent, continuous nursing care.

 You are more than welcome to call to get updates regarding your pet while hospitalized.

-At discharge, your regular veterinarian will receive a fax of the medical record so continuity of care will not be compromised.
-You will also be given any radiographs or other diagnostic results to give to your regular doctor during the follow up visit with them.
-In addition, you will be given instructions regarding care at home and a copy of the medical record of the visit.
+Upon discharge, your regular veterinarian will receive a fax of your pet's medical record to ensure continuity of care will not be compromised.
+You will also be given any radiographs and other diagnostic results to give to your regular doctor during the follow up visit with them.
+In addition, you will be given instructions regarding caring for your pet at home and a copy of the medical record of the visit.